mozilla/mozmill/mozprofile/README.md

 mozprofile may be used to create profiles, set preferences in profiles, or install addons into profiles.

+The profile to be operated on may be specified with the `--profile` switch.
+If a profile is not specified, one will be created in a temporary directory which will be echoed to the terminal:

+    (mozmill)│mozprofile
+    /tmp/tmp4q1iEU.mozrunner
+    (mozmill)│ls /tmp/tmp4q1iEU.mozrunner
+    user.js

 To run mozprofile from the command line enter:
 `mozprofile --help` for a list of options.